m4ttsch/omscs-notes-notes/information-security/software-security.md

 All the runtime has to do, then, is to check if the canary value has changed when a function completes execution.
 If so, it can be sure that there is a problem.

-What is nice about this approach is that the programmer doesn’t have to do anything: the compiler inserts these checks.
+What is nice about this approach is that the programmer doesn't have to do anything: the compiler inserts these checks.
 Of course, this means that the code may have to be recompiled with a compiler that has these features, a step which may come with its own issues.

 ## ASLR
 There are also OS-/hardware-based solutions which can help to thwart the exploitation of buffer overflow vulnerabilities.

 The first technique that many operating systems use is **address space layout randomization** (ASLR).

-Remember that one key job of the attacker is to be able to understand/approximate how memory is laid out within the stack or, in the case of return-to-libc, within a process’s address space.
+Remember that one key job of the attacker is to be able to understand/approximate how memory is laid out within the stack or, in the case of return-to-libc, within a process's address space.

 ASLR randomizes how memory is laid out within a process to make it very hard for an attacker to predict, even roughly, where certain key data structures and/or libraries reside.